 - 5-Year Electrical Checks: At the start of the year, the Government committed to introducing 5-year mandatory electrical checks for the private rented sector.
 Not only will each property need to be checked every 5 years, but it will also have to be done by someone within the competent person scheme.
 Despite not having announced a start date for this yet, once it has kicked off, landlords who are found to have failed in their duties will be fined up to £30,000.

 - Selective Licensing Review: This is generally seen as a useful tool for improving standards across the property industry.
 A significant portion of local authorities are considering joining the selective licensing scheme.
 A 2007 review into this by DCLG found that while local authorities saw the benefits of having a particular licensing scheme, they also felt that it would be resource-intensive and were concerned about the quality of support services they could offer landlords.
-The latest on this can be found here.

 - Housing Courts: With disputes/evictions and other property matters taking up a high portion of the County Court cases, the Government is looking into creating a new Housing Complaints Resolution Service which would only focus on housing-related matters and speeds up the process for all involved.
 County Court judges are not housing experts, so if a housing-related court were created, these judges would be fully knowledgeable of the property law’s ins and outs, and it may mean less waiting time and a quicker resolution.